 DOE O 450.1 does not require DOE elements to implement any specific EMS model or standard.
-The Order does include the EMS elements (see attachment 3 of this Guide) that are required to be included in an ISMS/EMS.
+The Order does include the EMS elements (see Attachment 3 of this Guide) that are required to be included in an ISMS/EMS.
 DOE elements implementing the requirements of the Order may opt to use the ISO 14001 standard or any other model that meets the requirements of the Order.
-To ensure a high-level commitment to the establishment of the EMS portion of ISMS, Program Secretarial Officers, the Administrator for the National Nuclear Security Administration, and Administrators for the Power Administrations, in consultation with DOE Operations/Field/Site Office managers should make the decision regarding whether a DOE site's EMS will follow the ISO 14001 standard or another EMS framework.
+To ensure a high-level commitment to the establishment of the EMS portion of ISMS, Program Secretarial Officers (PSOs), the Administrator for National Nuclear Security Administration, and Administrators for the Power Administrations, in consultation with DOE operations/field/site office managers should make the decision regarding whether a DOE site's EMS will follow the ISO 14001 standard or another EMS framework.
 Regardless of which model is chosen, the EMS elements must still be compatible with, and integrated into, the site ISMS.

-Section 3.a.
-(2) of DOE O 450.1 provides for those instances where requirements for ISMSs are not applicable.
-In those cases DOE elements must ensure the implementation of EMSs.
-These DOE sites have the choice of using one of the implementation frameworks discussed below, but do not have to integrate their EMS with ISMS.
+Paragraph 3a(2) of DOE O 450.1, provides for those instances where requirements for ISMSs are not applicable.
+In those cases, DOE elements must ensure the implementation of EMSs.
+These DOE sites have the choice of using one of the implementation frameworks discussed below but do not have to integrate their EMS with ISMS.

-8.1 Framework 1: Self-Declaration
+8.1 FRAMEWORK 1: SELF-DECLARATION

-A DOE site can implement the elements of an EMS, within the context of its existing ISMS, which meets all the requirements of DOE O 450.1.
+A DOE site can implement the elements of an ISMS/EMS within the context of its existing ISMS, which meets all the requirements of DOE O 450.1.
 The site can then self-declare conformity of its ISMS/EMS to the requirements of the Order (see section 9.1 for details on self-declaration).
 When selecting framework 1 or 2, DOE sites should clearly define the elements of the EMS as part of their ISMS.

-8.2 Framework 2: Third-Party Registration to ISO 14001
+8.2 FRAMEWORK 2: THIRD-PARTY REGISTRATION TO ISO 14001

-A DOE site can implement the elements of an ISO 14001 EMS, within the context of its existing ISMS, which meets all the requirements of DOE O 450.1.
+A DOE site can implement the elements of an ISO 14001 EMS within the context of its existing ISMS, which meets all the requirements of DOE O 450.1.
 The site may then seek third-party registration (see section 9.2 for details on third-party registration).
 Several DOE sites have already chosen this course, although it is not required by DOE O 450.1.